-1. About 1 to 4 teaspoons of blood will be collected from a vein in your arm.
-A sample from the tissue that was collected at the time of your biopsy will be sent to the biobank.
-2. Your sample will be stored in the biobank.
+A sample from the tissue that was collected at the time of your surgery will be sent to the biobank.

+2. Your samples will be stored in the biobank.
 There is no limit on the length of time we will keep your samples and research information.
 The samples will be kept until they are used for research or destroyed.
 3. Researchers can only get samples from the biobank after their research has been approved by experts.
 Researchers will not be given your name or contact information.
 4. Some of your genetic and health information may be placed in central databases for researchers to use.
 The databases will not include your name or contact information.